solzimer/fileq/README.md

 ## Features
 * Multiple writers and readers on the same queue
 * Can recover previous queue if process is restarted
+* Recover queue position on process restart
+* Persitent or truncate modes on process restart
 * In-memory direct access when reads are faster then writes
 * Customizable memory cache size
 * Fault tolerant, and fine-tunning